Master <24m QLD $2499 (Concession price available)

 - You can complete theory course before finishing your taskbook.
 Check this out Taskbook guide

 - One of the first questions we get asked is “How long is the course?”
-In 2020 we have blended learning.
+We have blended learning.
 Which means a mix of in house group training, phone and zoom contact sessions.

 - Every student arrives with different abilities, skill and knowledge levels.
 We assess these and create an individual training plan which is only as long as needed to ensure you have the ability and knowledge required by regulations to carry out your job.
 During the course we re-evaluate where you are at, in case your plan needs adjusting with more/less training.